SS Columbus (1922): Later career

 At the outbreak of World War II in September 1939, Columbus was ordered to immediately return to Germany.
 The Royal Navy was on the lookout for enemy ships.
 Putting her passengers ashore at Havana, Cuba, the ship travelled to Veracruz, evading the British.
 In early November, they received orders to attempt a blockade run to Germany.
-On 14 December, the Columbus departed Veracruz, escorted by seven American destroyers through the American coastal neutrality zone.

-On 19 December, the British destroyer sighted Columbus about 400 miles off the coast of Virginia.
-The still neutral American heavy cruiser was also in the area and silently observed the two ships.
+On 14 December, Columbus departed Veracruz, escorted by seven American destroyers through the American coastal neutrality zone.
+On 19 December, the British destroyer sighted Columbus about 400 mi off the coast of Virginia.
+The still neutral American heavy cruiser was also in the area and discretely observed the two ships.